kennyalive/vulkan-base/README.md

 # 🌋 vulkan-base 🖖

-* A simple Vulkan application that renders a textured 3D model.
+This is a basic Vulkan application that renders a textured 3D model.
+The program shows how to use the following features:
-* Highlights: setup of rasterization pipeline, timestamp queries, debug labels, imgui integration.
+* setup of rasterization pipeline
-* For basic Vulkan ray tracing check this repository: https://github.com/kennyalive/vulkan-raytracing
+* timestamp queries
+* debug labels
+* imgui integration.

 Prerequisites:
 * CMake